Harvey: Too poor to flee the hurricane

 hurricane

 As we look at the harm, a young man arrives, agitated.
-He asks us if we’ve got checked inner for the owner.
+He asks us if we’ve checked the inn for the owner.
 We have no longer.

-We climb into the wreckage to look for Dan, gingerly stepping over the lacking man’s possessions and clambering around his tub.
-There isn’t any one right here.
+We climb into the wreckage to look for Dan, gingerly stepping over the man’s possessions and clambering around his tub.
+There isn’t anyone right here.

 ‘It becomes ferocious.’